-2021 MTA No.1
+2021 MTA No. 1

-On 29 October 2021, the Company (for itself and on behalf of its subsidiaries) (as tenant) entered into a master tenancy agreement ("2021 MTA No.1") with Clifford Estates Panyu (for itself and on behalf of the other property owners which are members of the Private Group) (as landlord), pursuant to which Clifford Estates Panyu agreed to lease certain properties to the Company for a term of three years commenced from 1 January 2022 to 31 December 2024.
-The Group set annual caps, which represent the total value of right-of-use assets relating to the leases to be entered into by the Group under the 2021 MTA No.1, for each of the three financial years ending 31 December 2022, 2023 and 2024 which are RMB57.1 million, RMB13.6 million and RMB19.7 million, respectively.
+On 29 October 2021, the Company (for itself and on behalf of its subsidiaries) (as tenant) entered into a master tenancy agreement ("2021 MTA No. 1") with Clifford Estates (Panyu) Limited (廣州市番禺祈福新邨房地產有限公司) ("Clifford Estates Panyu") (for itself and on behalf of the other property owners which are members of the Private Group) (as landlord), pursuant to which Clifford Estates Panyu agreed to lease certain properties to the Company for a term of three years commenced from 1 January 2022 to 31 December 2024.
+The Group set annual caps, which represent the total value of right-of-use assets relating to the leases to be entered into by the Group under the 2021 MTA No. 1, for each of the three financial years ending 31 December 2022, 2023 and 2024 which are RMB57.1 million, RMB13.6 million and RMB19.7 million, respectively.
+During the year ended 31 December 2022, amounts payable/paid by the Group to the Private Group under the 2021 MTA No. 1 amounted to approximately RMB13.9 million.

-2021 MTA No.2
+2021 MTA No. 2

-On 29 October 2021, the Company (for itself and on behalf of its subsidiaries) (as tenant) entered into a master tenancy agreement ("2021 MTA No.2") with Clifford Medical (for itself and on behalf of certain members of the WM Healthcare Group) (as landlord), pursuant to which the Group will only lease one premise from the WM Healthcare Group in the PRC for its operation as a convenience store, for a term of three years commenced from 1 January 2022 to 31 December 2024.
+On 29 October 2021, the Company (for itself and on behalf of its subsidiaries) (as tenant) entered into a master tenancy agreement ("2021 MTA No. 2") with Clifford Medical (for itself and on behalf of certain members of the WM Healthcare Group) (as landlord), pursuant to which the Group will only lease one premise from the WM Healthcare Group in the PRC for its operation as a convenience store, for a term of three years commenced from 1 January 2022 to 31 December 2024.

-As the 2021 MTA No.2 and the transactions contemplated thereunder are fully exempt from the reporting, announcement, annual review and independent shareholders' approval requirements under Chapters 14 and 14A of the Listing Rules, brief details of 2021 MTA No.2 and the transactions contemplated thereunder are also included in this report for the Shareholder's information only.
+As the 2021 MTA No. 2 and the transactions contemplated thereunder are fully exempt from the reporting, announcement, annual review and independent shareholders' approval requirements under Chapters 14 and 14A of the Listing Rules, brief details of 2021 MTA No. 2 and the transactions contemplated thereunder are also included in this report for the Shareholder's information only.